ome/www.openmicroscopy.org/_posts/2022-02-17-omeroweb-django-upgrade.md

 Running a version of any software that the authors consider unsupported is risky; if any bugs of either class are found they will not be fixed upstream.
-However, we are not currently aware of any security or data loss bugs in th latest available versions of Django 1.11.x that affect OMERO.web.
+However, we are not currently aware of any security or data loss bugs in the latest available versions of Django 1.11.x that affect OMERO.web.

 For the future safety of the community as well as enhanced developer ergonomics we need to upgrade Django.
 This was first attempted, targetting Django 2.2, during the summer of 2020 [^2].
-Unfortunately, that work neve came to fruition and Django 2.2.x leaves Long Term Support in just a few months (April 2022).
+Unfortunately, that work never came to fruition and Django 2.2.x leaves Long Term Support in just a few months (April 2022).
 Consequently, we have reactivated the work [^3] and plan to upgrade to Django 3.2.x this Spring.